DC Trump Supporter Bar Gets $2,000 in Fines for Maskless Crowds

 As Trump supporters, Proud Boys, and other right-wing fringe groups flocked to DC over the weekend, Harry’s Bar at the Hotel Harrington quickly became their go-to drinking spot.
 On Friday night, MAGA crowds packed together with red Solo cups and cans of Truly hard seltzer on the patio, where a halibut sandwich was on special.
 They sang “God Bless the USA” and waved a big “Blue Lives Matter” flag in the street.
 Almost none of them were wearing masks.

 That same night, the Alcoholic Beverage Regulation Administration issued Harry’s a $1,000 citation for multiple violations of DC’s Covid-related restrictions, including patrons without facial coverings, patrons standing while consuming alcohol, and insufficient table spacing.
 The following day, on Saturday, Harry’s received a second $1,000 fine for patrons without masks and more than six people seated at a table.
+If the bar faces a third mask violation, its liquor license will be reviewed by the Alcoholic Beverage Control board.

 In October, the city had issued two separate warnings to Harry’s for the lack of masks and insufficient table spacing after Trump retweeted a video showing maskless supporters at the bar cheering and fist-bumping police.